 Individuals looking to participate in patient care technician training should have a high school diploma and possibly some previous healthcare work experience.
 Students who are currently enrolled in one of these programs may be hired by employers to work in different sectors, such as nursing homes, hospitals and technical centers.

 Hospital training programs generally last 2-3 months and combine classroom instruction and hands-on training.
-Some hospital training programs might be open to high school students, who are then prepared to enter the workforce upon graduation; others require previous experience as a nursing aide.
+Some hospital training programs are open to high school students, who are then prepared to enter the workforce upon graduation, but typically they require at least a high school diploma or equivalent; others require previous experience as a nursing aide.

 Licenses and Certifications

 The National Health Career Association (NHA) grants clinical certification for patient care technicians, associates and nurse technicians.
 Completion of specific training programs and experience in the field is required for one to take the national certifying exam.
 While certification is voluntary, some states require certification in order for patient care technicians to work in certain environments, such as nursing homes or hospitals.

 Aspiring patient care technicians can find relevant education through certificate programs that cover topics such as infection control, electrocardiography, hermodialysis, and more.
 Graduates can pursue work in various healthcare settings and the outlook for this career field is promising over the next decade.